Pneumonia

 Oxygen machine powers on to save lives

-A physicist and a global health expert have combined to give the breath of life to critically-ill children in hospitals without a secure source of electricity.
+How a physicist and a global health expert joined forces to give the breath of life to critically-ill children in hospitals without a secure source of electricity